 Obtaining higher-order features of chromatin structure

-Deshpande et al. investigated high-order genome structure in human cells with Pore-C, using this technique to additionally gain a greater understanding of complex cancer genomic rearrangements and improve assembly scaffolding.
+Deshpande et al. investigated high-order genome structure in human cells with Pore-C, to gain a greater understanding of complex cancer genomic rearrangements and improve assembly scaffolding.
 The team determined that Pore-C assesses high-order contacts with substantially greater efficiency than other approaches.
-Using novel algorithms (Chromunity), they uncovered loci of cooperativity in the genome, and determined the methylation status of DNA participating in such high-order interactions relative to pairwise interactions occurring at the same loci.
-In addition, in the breast cancer cell line HCC1954, Pore-C data identified the presence of a complex amplification and rearrangement, connecting chromosomes 9, 12, and 20 (Figure 3).
-This result was confirmed using fluorescence in situ hybridisation.
-Lastly, the team also demonstrated that Pore-C enables ‘chromosome-scale de novo human genome assembly’.
+As nanopore sequencing of native DNA does not require PCR, they were also able to determine the methylation status of DNA participating in such high-order interactions relative to pairwise interactions occurring at the same loci.

 View the Pore-C protocols